gvwilson/sensibleadventures/nardica/nardica.md

 yawned,
 and started to swing his legs up before realizing that she was still standing there.
-He searched her face for a moment and then sighed.
+He sighed.
 "Just give her time," he said gently.
 "And don't take anything she says too seriously.
 It's just the programming talking."

 Iffy nodded jerkily.
+"I know.
-"Hope you sleep aright."
+I just---I hope you sleep aright."
 She closed the door quietly behind her.

 Honesty was standing straight and stiff by the railing,